jecombe/hooks_message_box/README.md

 ```

 ## Installation
-You need to have metamask and connect to ropsten testnet you need to have ether faucet ropsten
+You need to have:
+    -metamask and connect to ropsten testnet
+    -ether faucet ropsten

 Install dependencies
 ```sh